-Dress Code:
+Dress Code and Personal Appearance:

-- 1. The ATS must wear their nametag indicating that they are an "athletic training student" duringall clinical experiences.
+- 1. The ATS must wear their nametag indicating that they are an "athletic training student" during all clinical experiences.
 The ATS will be provided a nametag upon admission to the program, however loss of the nametag or a name change will require the ATS to purchase a new nametag from the campus "Hub" at their expense. - 2.
 The ATS must wear a polo style shirt, with collar, tucked into pants at all times unless the shirt is specifically tailored (Faculty and preceptor judgment) to be left untucked, then the student must not expose their midriff, navel, hips, or undergarments.
-The polo must be solid color white, black, purple, yellow/gold and must not contain the logo of any organization, institution, team, etc. except for the company logo who manufactured the shirt (e.g., Nike swoosh, Adidas logo, Ralph Lauren logo, etc.).
+The polo must be solid color white, black, purple, yellow/gold and must not contain the logo of any organization, institution, team, © MSU M.S. in Athletic Training Revised July 2023 etc. except for the company logo who manufactured the shirt (e.g., Nike swoosh, Adidas logo, Ralph Lauren logo, etc.).
 Minnesota State Athletic Training logo polo style shirts, tee-shirts, sweatshirts, and pullovers are also generally acceptable unless they are in poor condition, worn inappropriately (not tucked in), or the ATS's preceptor believes the shirt to be unprofessional.
-Finally, should the ATS purchase or be provided a shirt that is specific to an offcampus clinical setting they may wear that shirt, in that setting only, as long as the supervising preceptor approves.
+Finally, should the ATS purchase or be provided a shirt that is specific to an off-campus clinical setting they may wear that shirt, in that setting only, as long as the supervising preceptor approves.